-Delivery mode: Facilitated online
+Delivery mode: Facilitated online sessions accompanied by face-to-face or virtual group coaching

 Duration: 7 weeks, 1-2 hours per week